Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/irl/resolution.120230101.md

  There are lots of things, but firstly you need to get your fitness up, interval training is the fastest...start by doing 100m sprints, breaking for 1 min before doing the next.
 Repeat 10 times intense

+inks can change colour as they dry; expert opinion